TrixterFilm/trackteroid/doc/sphinx_source/configuration.md

 #  'name': u'episodic'}
 ```

-In the example, SCHEMA.default represents the default schema, SCHEMA.vfx demonstrates an override named "vfx," and SCHEMA.episodic demonstrates an override named "episodic."
+In the example, `SCHEMA.default` represents the default schema, which serves as the baseline for other schemas. `SCHEMA.vfx` demonstrates an override named "vfx," which inherits all the entries from the default schema but overrides the relationship for `Shot`.
+On the other hand, `SCHEMA.episodic` demonstrates an override named "episodic" that doesn't inherit from the default schema and only includes the relationships it provides, as it has disabled inheritance.
-The printed outputs display the relationship mappings for each schema, showcasing how the overrides modify specific relationships within the schema with and without inheritance.